revoltchat/documentation/docs/websockets/establishing.md

 After authenticating, the server will respond with [Authenticated](/websockets/events#authenticated) then it will send a [Ready](/websockets/events#ready) event containing useful data.

 The server will now start sending relevant events as they come in.

+You should [Ping](/websockets/events#ping) the server every 10 to 30 seconds to prevent your connection being dropped.